Aubenton: Geography

 Aubenton derives its name from its location near the confluence (in the commune of Hannappes to the east) of the Aube and the Thon.

-The commune is located some 70 km east of Saint Quentin and 40 km west by northwest of Charleville-Mézières.
-The D1043 (E44) road from Hirson to Charleville-Mézières runs along the northern border of the commune.
-The village can be accessed from this road by the D5 road running southeast or the D37 road running south-west.
-The D5 road continues through the commune and south, changing to the D977, and continuing to Rozoy-sur-Serre.
-The D37 road continues west from the village to Besmont.
-There is also the D38 road from Leuze in the west passing through the village and continuing to Hannappes in the east.
+The commune is located some 70 km east of Saint-Quentin and 40 km west by northwest of Charleville-Mézières.
+The D 1043 (E44) road from Hirson to Charleville-Mézières runs along the northern border of the commune.
+The town can be accessed from this road by the D 5 road running southeast or the D 37 road running south-west.
+The D 5 road continues through the commune and south, changing to the D 977, and continuing to Rozoy-sur-Serre.
+The D 37 road continues west from the village to Besmont.
+There is also the D 38 road from Leuze in the west passing through the village and continuing to Hannappes in the east.
 The railway from Hirson to Charleville-Mézières also passes through the commune following the course of the river Thon but there is no station in the commune, the nearest being at Liart to the east.
 The commune is about 80% farmland with the rest extensive forests in the south.
 There are a number of hamlets other than the village.
 These are: